segmentio/segment-docs/src/connections/spec/identify.md

 In these cases, you should use an Anonymous ID.

 The Anonymous ID can be any pseudo-unique identifier.
 For example, on your servers you can use a session id.
-If you don't have any readily available identifier, you can always generate a new random one—Segment recommends [UUIDs](http://en.wikipedia.org/wiki/Universally_unique_identifier){:target="_blank"}.
+If you don't have any readily available identifier, you can always generate a new random one — Segment recommends [UUIDv4 format](/docs/guides/working-with-ids/#segments-guidance-on-identifier-formats).

 > info ""
 > Segment's [browser and mobile libraries](/docs/connections/sources/) automatically use Anonymous IDs to keep track of users as they navigate around your website or app, so you don't need to worry about them when using those libraries.